Dalas121/Heir_2_The_Throne/README.md

 	- if turn is greater than X:
 		- 3-skull difficulty
 		- Maddock has fled on ship.
 Most of Asheviere's army is pursuing him.
 This is an opportunity to retake the city, at least temporarily!
+		- Orcs still in the north, or on your flank, or something.

 //--------------------
 // PHASE 1 (CENTRAL WESNOTH)